How to look for records of... Contaminated land

 - explosion at Fauld, Staffs, 1944: AIR 2/6828, AIR 2/6966-7, AIR 2/10680; AIR 17/8-14, AIR 17/16; AIR 19/523, AIR 29/981, HO 186/2772-3, PREM 4/3/16

-Contract rolls for the construction of Ordnance factories, rolling mills etc are in WORK 13.
+Contract rolls for the construction of Ordnance factories, rolling mills, and so on, are in WORK 13.

 Many former defence sites are likely to have been contaminated by explosives, chemicals, guns etc. Earlier material (19th-century) Board of Ordnance records contain much material about munitions stores, gun emplacements etc. There are many plans of fortifications, docks, airfields and similar sites in the records of the relevant branch of the armed forces; discrete series of plans include ADM 140, WO 78 and AVIA 62.
 Defence record books in WO 192 may be useful.